ElderMael/patternsfordeliveringmicroservices/manuscript/05_Graph_Model.md

 If you model the previous example with a graph, the first event that happens might be a commit on git.
-Everything from there can be parallelized until the creation of the required container images.
-Compiling, testing, security scanning, linting, etc.
+Everything from there can be parallelized until the creation of the required container images, compiling, testing, security scanning, linting, etc.

 A new event can be created that will promote the container image from all of the required environments without having to have a pipeline